RECTechnology/rec-api/README.md

 * Production for REC Status is `https://status.rec.barcelona`
 * Production for REC Explorer is `https://explorer.rec.barcelona`
 * Production for REC User Panel is `https://my.rec.barcelona`
+* Production for REC Developers documentation is `https://dev.rec.barcelona`
+* Production for REC User documentation is `https://wiki.rec.barcelona`